Income tax - Capital gains on securities

 The taxable capital gain is the gain you realise by selling a security.
-This is the difference between the purchase price and the sale price of the title.
+This is the difference between:

-In the case of a loss, the loss may be deducted from the same kind of gain, subject to certain conditions.
+In the case of a loss of value, the loss may be deducted from a similar gain of value, subject to certain conditions.

 In general, the financial institution that manages your securities calculates your capital gains and capital losses.
 He gives you a summary of your situation to complete your tax return.

 The surplus value realised shall be subject to the single flat-rate levy at the rate 30% (12,8% and 17,20% of social).

 However, you can choose the progressive scale.
 The taxable capital gain must then be added to your other income on your tax return.
 The overall amount is then submitted to progressive scale of income tax.
 You will also have to pay 17,20% of social.